 adj.
 1. Pertaining to or derived from the moral, religious, and/or ethical teachings of Jesus, but retaining an openess to other moral, religious, and/or ethical teachings.
 2. Heretical, not adhering to traditional Christian creeds; especially including the heresies of unitarianism and universalism, which are still considered heretical by most mainstream Christians.
-3. Post-modern (q.v.) interpretations of Christianity.
+3. Influenced by post-modern interpretations of Christianity, including Christian atheism.
 4. As applied to religious organizations, a group that resembles Christians sociologically, but not theologically.

 For the record, Greeley considered himself a Christian.